Jessica-0209/Project-2025/README.md

 ## Features

 - UNIX Domain Sockets for Inter Process Commuincation between hostapd and program code
-- MQTT Publisher fetches wifi events from hostapd, converts the log to JSON, and pushes  to broker at topic `wifi/events`
+- MQTT Publisher fetches wifi events from hostapd, transforms the log to JSON, and pushes this JSON to broker at topic `wifi/events`
 - MQTT Subscriber listens and stores events in a hash table
 - Efficient MAC-based tracking using hash table
 - Multi-threaded subscriber (stores log in hash table + listens for CLI command)